Delia888/op.rule-set/Shadowrocket/ChinaAddress/README.md

 #China Address Backup
-#Source: ACL4SS Thanks to the original author for sharing!
+#Source: ACL4SS Thanks to the original author for organizing and sharing!